 Also, you can cross the bridge Luís I that connects Porto to Vila Nova de Gaia to visit the most famous cellars of Port wine and enjoy a view that is the city’s postcard with its colorful tiny houses on the banks of the Douro River.

-The Douro Valley is the oldest established wine region in Portugal in which the famous Port wine is produced.
+The Douro Valley is the oldest demarcated wine region in Portugal (and in the world) in which the famous Port wine is produced.

 Traveling along the course of the Douro River is an unforgettable travel route in Portugal.
 The Douro Valley tour starts at the mouth of the river between the cities of Porto and Vila Nova de Gaia and goes inland in the Alto Douro Wine Region.